kiranjthomas/personal-site/content/posts/process-vs-thread.md

 ## What is a Process?

-When a program is loaded into memory and executed by the processor, a process is created.
+A process is created when a program is loaded into memory and executed by the processor.

 ![What is a Process](/images/process.png)